 The mutually beneficial relationship enables UDC to maintain custody of offenders sentenced to prison time and ensures the state does not have to rely on early releases to manage the prison population.

 The primary benefit to the counties is funding to help with effective jail systems and expand resources for future local growth.
 State inmates in county jails also contribute significant labor to reduce the costs of operating the jails and provide labor for community projects and maintenance of local facilities.

 The overall economy of the counties benefits as well, through employment opportunities and the infusion of state funds into the area.

-An inmate must speak with his or her programming sergeant or housing captain to inquire about being transferred to a county jail.
+An inmate must speak with his or her case manager to inquire about being transferred to a county jail.
 Once transferred, placement staff or county jail staff will see the inmate for an initial orientation at the facility.
 UDC staff also routinely visit county jails to meet with inmates and address questions or concerns.

 The following is a list of county jails currently housing State inmates, with a link to each county’s or its facility’s website:

 Box Elder County (Select “Sheriff” and then see jail-related menu items in drop down list)